Gasper: GrAph Signal ProcEssing in R: Data-Driven Graph Signal Denoising

 We compute the SGWT transforms \(\WT \tilde f\) and \(\WT f\).

-\begin{Shaded} \begin{Highlighting}[] \NormalTok{wcn <-}\StringTok{ }\KeywordTok{analysis}\NormalTok{(tilde_f,tf)} \NormalTok{wcf <-}\StringTok{ }\KeywordTok{analysis}\NormalTok{(f,tf)} \end{Highlighting} \end{Shaded}
+\begin{Shaded} \begin{Highlighting}[] \NormalTok{wcn }\OtherTok{\textless{}{-}} \FunctionTok{analysis}\NormalTok{(tilde\_f,tf)} \NormalTok{wcf }\OtherTok{\textless{}{-}} \FunctionTok{analysis}\NormalTok{(f,tf)} \end{Highlighting} \end{Shaded}

-An alternative to avoid frame calculation is given by the \texttt{forward\_sgwt} function which provides a fast forward SGWT.
-For exemple:
+An alternative to avoid frame calculation is given by the \texttt{forward\_sgwt} function which provides a forward SGWT.
+For example:

-\begin{Shaded} \begin{Highlighting}[] \NormalTok{wcf <-}\StringTok{ }\KeywordTok{forward_sgwt}\NormalTok{(f, evalues, evectors, }\DataTypeTok{b=}\NormalTok{b)} \end{Highlighting} \end{Shaded}
+\begin{Shaded} \begin{Highlighting}[] \NormalTok{wcf }\OtherTok{\textless{}{-}} \FunctionTok{forward\_sgwt}\NormalTok{(f, evalues, evectors, }\AttributeTok{b=}\NormalTok{b)} \end{Highlighting} \end{Shaded}

 The optimal threshold is then determined by minimizing the SURE (using Donoho and Johnstone's trick \citet{donoho1995adapting} which remains valid here, see \citet{de2019data}).
 More precisely, the SURE for a general thresholding process \(h\) is given by the following identity\\ where \(\gamma_{i,j}^2=\sigma^2(\WT \WT ^\ast)_{i,j}\) that can be computed from the frame (or estimated via Monte-Carlo simulation).
-The \texttt{SURE\_thresh}/\texttt{SURE\_MSEthresh}allow to evaluate the SURE (in a global fashion) considering the general thresholding operator \(\tau\) \eqref{eq:tau} (the parameter \texttt{b} stands for \(\beta\) in the definition).
+The \texttt{SURE\_thresh}/\texttt{SURE\_MSEthresh} allow to evaluate the SURE (in a global fashion) considering the general thresholding operator \(\tau\) \eqref{eq:tau}.
 These functions provide two different ways of applying the threshold, ``uniform'' and ``dependent'' (\emph{i.e.}, the same threshold for each coefficient vs a threshold normalized by the variance of each coefficient).
 The second approach generally provides better results (especially when the weights have been calculated via the frame).
 A comparative example of these two approaches is given below (with \(\beta=2\) James-Stein attenuation threshold).